SUPERAndroidAnalyzer/super/contributing.md

 You must sign your work, certifying that you either wrote the work or otherwise have the right to pass it on to an open source project.
-Git makes this trivial as you merely have to use `--signoff` on your commits to your OpenStratos fork.
+Git makes this trivial as you merely have to use `--signoff` on your commits to your SUPER fork.

 `git commit --signoff`